4SaleTech/attribute_form_gen/CREATE_FORM_CURL.md

 - ✅ All attributes in `attributes` array exist in the database
 - ✅ If `thankYou.show` is `true`, both `thankYou.title` and `thankYou.message` have `en` and `ar` keys
 - ✅ At least one submit action is enabled
-- ✅ If `redirect` action is enabled, `url` is provided and is a valid URL
+- ✅ If `redirect` action is enabled, `url` is provided and is a valid URL (supports template placeholders)
 - ✅ `on_error` is one of: `"continue"`, `"stop"`, or `"show_error"`

 ## Next Steps